How to Become a Private Investigator: Stake Out The Steps to Landing Your Dream Job

 “Every state is different, but my recommendation to any student would be to check the licensing requirement first because most will require some type of internship or on the job training.
 It's best if they know this upfront.”
 Jackson also suggests looking into an internship to see if those hours can count toward licensing requirements.
 Check out a state by state breakdown of private investigator licensing requirements to see where your state stands.

 Certification may not be a necessity for your work as a PI.
 But Jackson says it’s definitely helpful.
 “The more you learn and the more letters after your name will always make your clients feel better about your level of expertise.”

 As an example, Jackson says the Certified Fraud Investigator certification is well worth the time and money to earn because many times employers will specify they “prefer someone with CFI certification.”
 “The AML (Anti-Money Laundering certification) is becoming bigger everyday with so many online frauds and schemes.
 Any certification is helpful, and most of them are under $2,000 and take only a few weeks of courses to earn,” Jackson says.

 “The thing about being a PI is that technology and tools are always changing, so it is necessary to constantly study your craft and keep up with the changing times,” Jackson says.
 PIs can join a professional association to keep a solid pulse on the industry and connect with fellow professionals.

 Does PI work have your eye?

 Does becoming a private investigator sound a little more achievable than you thought?
 With this information under your belt, you have the tools you need to hunt down your dream career.
 For many private investigation specialties, a Criminal Justice degree is a perfect foundation with which to begin.
-Check out Rasmussen College’s Criminal Justice degree page for more information.
+Check out Rasmussen University’s Criminal Justice degree page for more information.

 *Burning-Glass.com (analysis of 10,185 private investigator job postings, Oct.
 01, 2016–Sep.
 30, 2017)